 Fundamental concepts of mathematics for prospective teachers of grades K-8.
 Topics include strands I, IV and V from Michigan Curriculum Framework: Patterns, Relationships and Structures; Number Sense and Numeration; Numerical and Algebraic Operations and Analytical Thinking.
-Prerequisite for education credit: EDU 202, 262.
+Prerequisite for education credit: Admission to SOE, EDU 262 may be taken concurrently.
 Does not count toward mathematics major or minor.
 Also listed as EDU 330.
-(Offered in fall and spring.)
+(Offered in fall and spring of even academic years.)